- What time does the boat leave Sihanoukville?

 - I will be on Koh Rong Samloem.
 Can I get a boat to Koh Rong from there?

-Pick-up time from The Monkey Island Booking Office (Monkey Republic site) is 1 pm OR from Koh Rong Travel at 7:30 am.
+Pick-up time from The Monkey Island Booking Office (Monkey Republic) is 2:00 PM OR from Koh Rong Travel at 8:00 AM OR 11:00 AM.
 You’ll then be taken to the pier where the boat will depart.

 I will be arriving in Sihanoukville the day I go to the island.
-Do I still have to go to The Monkey Island Booking Office (Monkey Republic site)?
+Do I still have to go to The Monkey Island Booking Office (Monkey Republic)?

 No, we can only sell boat tickets as two-part, return journeys.
 You must pay the standard boat fare even if you only use one half of the ticket.

-We use a sturdy and very reliable two-deck boat, not a long tail boat.
+We use a sturdy and very reliable fast catamaran, not a long tail boat.

 All beds are fitted with a mosquito net, so you don’t have to bring your own.
 We also provide you with clean sheets and a towel.

 You can securely store your luggage at Thida’s Inn round the corner from The Monkey Island Booking Office (Monkey Republic site).
 Storage costs from $1 a day.
-Call in and see Mark or Thida or ask The Monkey Island Booking Office (Monkey Republic site) to call and arrange for you.
+Call in and see Mark or Thida or ask The Monkey Island Booking Office (Monkey Republic) to call and arrange for you.

 No. All bungalows are private.
 The cost of the bungalow ensures that it is just for you and no one else.

 The island is very safe and has a relaxed atmosphere.
 However, you should take the usual precautions with valuables such as ipods, phones, etc. Cambodia is a poor country where people live on an average of $2 a day.
-Respect the local community by keeping high value items on your person or locked away.
+Respect the local community by keeping high value items on your person or locked away in lock boxes provided in every room.

 The electricity is operated by a generator which is on between 5:30pm and midnight.